George Miller (Latter Day Saints): Early life

 Miller was born on November 25, 1794, in Standardville, Virginia, to John Miller and Margaret Pfeiffer and was raised in Virginia and Kentucky.
 He was trained as a carpenter and later operated a mill and a steamboat, working in Ohio, Louisiana, Kentucky, and Virginia.
 Miller assisted in building a number of buildings on the campus of the University of Virginia in Charlottesville.
 By 1834, he had purchased a 300 acre farm in McDonough County, Illinois.
 On June 25, 1822, Miller married Mary C. Fry.
 He had four children with Fry.

-Conversion to Mormonism
+Conversion to the Church of Jesus Christ of Latter-Day Saints

 In 1839, Miller learned of Latter Day Saint refugees arriving in Illinois from Missouri.
 He allowed some of these exiles to temporarily reside on his farm.
 Miller converted to Mormonism, being baptized by John Taylor on August 12, 1839.

 Shortly after his conversion, Miller moved to Lee County, Iowa and then Nauvoo, Illinois.
 By September 1840, he had become a high priest in the Latter Day Saint church.
 Joseph Smith, Hyrum Smith, and Newel Knight performed his ordination.
 In 1840 and 1841, Miller served as a church missionary in Iowa and Illinois.